 - Sleep like a top

-- Sleep with the fishes
+- Sleep with the Fishes—A Helpful Idiom or a Trouble Spot

 - Sleight of hand

-- Slip of the Tongue – Origin & Meaning
+- Slip of the Tongue—Origin & Meaning

 - Smarty-pants and smarty-boots